What's happened

 How we got here

-In 1996, Thomas Hamilton entered Dunblane Primary School with four handguns, killing 16 children and a teacher.
-The massacre prompted a national campaign for stricter gun controls, culminating in a 1997 ban on most handguns.
-The event remains the deadliest mass shooting in UK history and significantly shaped UK firearm legislation.
+The Dunblane massacre occurred on 13 March 1996 when Thomas Hamilton used four handguns to kill 16 children and a teacher at Dunblane Primary School, before taking his own life.
+The incident prompted a nationwide campaign for tighter gun controls, culminating in the 1997 ban on most handguns in the UK.
+The tragedy remains the deadliest mass shooting in British history and significantly shaped UK firearm legislation, with ongoing debates about potential loosening of laws and social attitudes towards guns.

 Go deeper